 Remedy

-Dealers will replace the power steering pump with an improved part.
+Dealers will replace the electric power steering control module.

 Safety Risk